nirgn975/portfolio/content/posts/2014/learn-git-part-2-getting-our-hands-dirty.md

 7. Wait I didn't tell you what content to add to the `map.index` file, return it to the _staging area_.
 8. A colleague send you in an email the new repo URL, add it to your local repo configuration (it's: `https://github.com/example/importantProject.git`).
 9. You're done for today, let's push everything to the remote repo.
 Use a special flag so you'll not need to write the `origin` alias next time.
+10. The IT team has wipe out your hard disk by mistake, clone the repository to your local machine from the address https://github.com/nirgn975/test.git
+11. We need to create a new branch (with the name `fix457`) to fix some code, create it a move to it in one command.
+12. Merge the `fix457` branch to the current branch you're in right now.

 ### **Answers**